Scaeva pyrastri - note the profile on the right showing the flattened body

 The larvae feed on aphids and other plant-sucking insects such as thrips.
 The female lays her eggs singly near to the sucking pests and the larvae hatch a few days later and are fully developed after about three weeks.
 The pupal stage which follows lasts for a further two to three weeks depending on the external conditions.
 There can be several generations throughout the year, but the final generation overwinters as pupae mainly in the soil before emerging the following spring.

 There is some commercial use of hover flies as a biological control of aphids with the added bonus of aiding pollination as the adults feed.
+Also the species that feed on wasps may be useful in controlling them in places like New Zealand where there is no natural predator.

 Back to GARDEN CREATURES